malaybaku/VMagicMirror/README_en.md

 * Text Mesh Pro Essentials and Extra
 * Text Mesh Pro

-Should be noted that FinalIK is paid asset, and you need to submit the application to get VRoid SDK.
+Should be noted that `FinalIK` and `Dlib FaceLandmark Detector` are paid asset, and you need to submit the application to get VRoid SDK.

+Dlib FaceLandmark Detector requires dataset file to be moved into `StreamingAssets` folder.
+Please check the file is in correct location by running Dlib FaceLandmark Detector example scenes like `WebCamTexture Example`.

 gRPC install is available from daily builds.
 Please see the detail at [gRPC instruction](https://github.com/grpc/grpc/tree/master/src/csharp/experimental).